lehominhkhoa1006/RosmasterX3-RaspberryPi4B-Autonomous-Car/README.md

 * To develop and improve autonomous driving technologies that allow vehicles to accurately perceive the environment, make reliable decisions, and navigate in complex settings.
 * To enhance the safety and reliability of autonomous vehicles, including fault detection and fault-tolerant systems.

+## 3. System Components

+The project utilizes the following key hardware and software components: